ue22-p20/web-intro/notebooks/01-motivation.md

 * outline some specific problems
   esp. **asynchroneous** / non-sequential nature
   of user interaction and network activity
-* mention and shallowly study a few technological bricks
 * start to build a **mental map** where you can place the current buzzwords